A lot or a little?

 What parents need to know

-Parents need to know that the movie's R rating comes from some very strong language, sexual references and sexual situations, including prostitutes and adultery, and humorous nudity.
+Parents need to know that Love, Actually has some very strong language, sexual references and sexual situations, including prostitutes and adultery, and humorous nudity.
 A character's history of sex, drugs, and rock and roll is played for humor.
 There are some tense and sad scenes.
 Some audience members may object to the portrayal of the American President (Billy Bob Thornton) as a crude bully.
 One of the movie's many strengths is its matter-of-fact portrayal of loving inter-racial friendship and romance.

 What's the story?